scoulomb/home-assistant/README.md

   - Thread (home assistant -> thread -> 3 borders routers) / Matter
 - sock listen and receive
 - note vs code end
-- VPN config file to understand optionally
+- VPN config file to understand optionally (DO NOT DO: do not try to use ddns here, commit ccl upnp STOP ;) Stop)

 ### Very optional